rudijs/oauth2-facebook/README.md

 ## Usage

-Use `signInUrl` in your routes to send the user to sign in with facebook.com.
+Use `signIn` in your routes to send the user to sign in with facebook.com.

 Use `getAccessToken` and `getProfile` in your controller to retrieve the user profile from facebook's API.